Orangina: North America

-In the United States, the brand was for some time owned by Dr Pepper Snapple Group Inc (now Keurig Dr Pepper), created as a spin off of Cadbury Schweppes' former North American soft drinks business.
-The drink was introduced in the United States in 1978, under the name Orelia, but this name was abandoned in favour of the original in 1985.

-Orangina was originally produced for the North American market in Canada, but the operation was moved to Hialeah, Florida, United States, to be produced under license by Mott's LLP of Rye Brook, New York.
+In 1978, the drink was introduced in the United States under the name Orelia, but this name was abandoned in favour of the original in 1985.
+Orangina was produced for the North American market in Canada, but the operation was moved to Hialeah, Florida, United States, to be produced under licence by Mott's LLP of Rye Brook, New York.
+After being spun off from Cadbury Schweppes' former North American soft drinks business, the brand was owned by Dr Pepper Snapple Group Inc (now Keurig Dr Pepper).
+Production of Orangina moved back to Canada.

-Production of Orangina has since moved back to Canada, as Mott's is now part of Dr Pepper Snapple (now Keurig Dr Pepper).
-As with other carbonated beverages in the US market, Orangina for the United States is sweetened with high-fructose corn syrup, instead of regular sugar like original Orangina, to meet US regulations on the import of sugar-containing products.
+As with other carbonated beverages in the US market, Orangina for the United States is sweetened with high-fructose corn syrup, instead of regular sugar like original Orangina.
 Orangina for the Canadian market is labelled as being sweetened with sugar and glucose-fructose.
-In Canada, Orangina sweetened only with sugar was also imported by Canada Dry Motts from Europe.
+Orangina sweetened only with sugar was also imported by Canada Dry Motts from Europe for the Canadian market.

-Since 2020, Suntory has assumed the brand in North America and licensing it to Ventures Foods and Beverage.
+In 2020, Suntory assumed the brand in North America and licensed it to Ventures Foods and Beverage.
+However, as of 2024, the product has all but disappeared from the United States market and no information on its status can be found.
+In Canada, the brand remains widely distributed by Aliments Unique Inc.